-In addition I have furthered my academic achievements with a Level 5 Foundation Degree in Addictions Counselling from the University of Bath.
-I am continuing my training with an Advanced Specialist Diploma in Psychotherapy, with a focus on specialising in trauma.
+In addition I have furthered my academic achievements with a Level 5 Foundation Degree in Addictions Counselling from the University of Bath and I am currently training in Couples Counselling.

 Below is a selection of my Continued Professional Development and further training.

 - Brief Solution Focussed Therapy

 - The Body Remembers: Integrating Body and Mind for Trauma Recovery – Babette Rothschild, MSW, LCSW

 - Couples Therapy for Treating Trauma: The Gottman Method Approach.

 - The Science of Trust and Betrayal – John Gottman Ph.D